Skip to Content

 Clerical Office Employees

-Classification 8810, Clerical Office Employees, is applicable to workers who are engaged 100% in clerical activities with no additional duties.
+Classification 8810, Clerical Office Employees, is applicable to workers who are engaged exclusively (100 percent) in clerical activities with no additional duties.
+In addition, clerical office employees must work in a separate area within which no work other than clerical office work is performed.
+For this reason, Classification 8810 is not applicable to production managers, supervisors and similar employees who spend most but not all of their workday in a clerical environment.
 It is not permissible to divide a worker's payroll between Classification 8810 and any other classification.

 Example – Assignable to 8810